 How to Make it

 - With a clean kitchen towel, wring out the cauliflower to remove any excess liquid.
 (Paper towels are too thin for this.
 The cauliflower should be as dry as possible.)
 You can see the difference between the riced cauliflower before and after wringing it out in the above and below images.

-- In a large bowl, mix the cauliflower, oil, thyme, garlic, salt, sugar and egg yolks.
+- In a large bowl (or back in the food processor) mix the cauliflower, oil, thyme, garlic, salt, sugar and egg yolks.
 Then add the almond flour and baking powder and set aside.

 - Quickly pour the batter into a parchment paper-lined, prepared loaf pan and evenly sprinkle the grated Gruyère on top.
 (Using parchment paper is a great, easy way to lift the bread out of the pan once it's cool.)

 - Place the pan in a 375°F oven.
 Bake until the bread no longer jiggles and is golden on top, about 40 minutes.
 Let it cool before removing it from the pan.

 (More detailed instructions are in the recipe card below.)